Sy-rex/FirstMVCProject/README.md

 Commit №14 Training to use Batch update and measuring the difference with a regular SQL opertions

 Commit №15 Training to create PersonValidator implements Validator

+Commit №16 Training to use Annotation @Pattern with regex